 As shortcut, just type haplogroup.info on your browser.

 NOTE.
 You can download the files or read them online.
-The behaviour of the Excel sheet might differ when reading it with Google Drive, though.
+Especially for slower computers, it is recommended to read and search online the native Google Spreadsheet.
+The behaviour of the original properties of the Excel sheet might differ when reading it with Google Drive, though.

-Direct link to files from indo-european.eu (may not be the latest ones):
+Direct link to files from haplogroup.info (may not be the latest ones):

 - Excel: original file.